Our House

 - Control the allergy and the mite -

-Summary: House dust, which is mostly made of dead skin cells, is food for a tiny mite called the house dust mite.
-These mites excrete an allergen that can make some people very sick.
+Summary: House dust, which consists mostly of dead skin cells, is food for tiny mites called house dust mites.
+The mites themselves are harmless, and nearly invisible, but they excrete an allergen that can make some people very sick.

 Jack DeAngelis, PhD